digital-ai/backstage-release/plugins/dai-release-backend/README.md

 It is a simple plugin that makes API requests to [Digital.ai](https://digital.ai/products/release/) Release

-### Support Info:

-The plugin packages and provided steps are tested in the below versions.

-Backstage version: <= 1.23.0

-Backstage NPM package version: <= 0.5.11

 ## Setup

 ### Installing and Configuring the Backend Plugin